dilshankarunarathne/docker-notes/README.md

 </code></pre>

 `FROM` keyword specifies the base image.
-We can either start from a linux image and install node on top of it. `FROM linux/node` or we can
+We can either start from a linux image and install node on top of it. `FROM linux/node` or we can start with node.